tubbo/bowery/README.md

 This will generate an `application.js` file in **app/assets/javascripts** that contain all of your Bowery-installed components direct from the Assetfile.

-## Development

-Bowery was built with [Librarian][librarian], a framework for building Bundler-style dependency managers.
-First demonstrated in [Librarian::Chef][librarian-chef], we took their underlying framework and reworked it to fit the [Bower][bower] package management tool.
-Bowery is built with Ruby and developed specifically for the [Ruby on Rails][rails] web application framework.

-We use the full [RSpec][rspec] framework for our testing purposes, as well as the `Rails::Engine` test helpers and dummy app for actual testing of the gem's effects.
+You can also specify `--path` to customize where this file is stored and what it is called.
+Defaults to **app/assets/javascripts/application.{js|css}**.

 ### Contributing